Setar: Characteristics

 The setar belongs to the tanbur family, but today it is very close to the tar, having the same neck (and same number of frets and tuning system).

 The setar has a pear-shaped body, made (like those of the lute or oud) from strips of thin mulberrywood lathes, glued together into a bowl.
 Alternatively, the bowl could be carved from a block of wood.
 The bowl is approximately 25 cm long and 15 centimeters at the widest point, and 15 centimeters deep.

 The neck of the instrument is long and narrow, long enough to support a 62–70 cm-long string (minus the 25 cm where the string passes over the bowl after leaving the neck).
 The neck has gut strings wrapped around it which function as frets, which can be positioned to change the notes that the musician will hit upon fingering at the fret.
 The New Grove Dictionary of Musical Instruments says that there are between 25 and 27 frets.
 Another source, mentions between 22 and 28 frets, placed according to the musician's ear.

 The instrument is strung with four strings.
-From top to bottom the strings are (4) Bam or bass string, (3) drone string, (2) yellow string) and (1) silver string.
+From top to bottom the strings are (4) bam or bass string, (3) drone string, (2) yellow string, and (1) silver string.

 The top-two strings, referred to together by the one-string's name —bam (بم)— function together as a pair and are played together.
 The other two strings are known as the gold string and the silver string.
 The silver string is the melody string.
 Historically, only the (4) bam string, the (2) yellow string and the (1) silver string existed.
-The need for the additional fourth string was recognized centuries ago, by intellectual thinkers such as Abu Nasr al-Farabi (ca. 872-950 C.E.), Abu Ali Sina (980-1037 C.E.), Safi al-Din Ermavi (ca. 1216-1294 C.E.), and (in the 20th century) the late Abul Hassan Khan Saba.
+The need for the additional fourth string was recognized centuries ago, by intellectual thinkers such as Abu Nasr al-Farabi (ca. 872-950 AD), Abu Ali Sina (980-1037 AD), Safi al-Din Ermavi (ca. 1216-1294 C.E.), and (in the 20th century) the late Abul Hassan Khan Saba.

 The new string is sometimes referred to as the "fourth string" because it is the last of the four strings to be added to the instrument.
 However, it was inserted between the yellow string and bass string; today when looking at the modern instrument being played, it is the (3) drone string, the third string from the bottom.
 The newest string is also known as the Mushtaq (مشتاق) string, because it was first used by Mushtaq Ali Shah, according to a narration of Abolhassan Saba.